What is CVV, CVC, or CV2?

 Security Codes and Telephone Payments

 Telephone payments present a particular challenge for security code handling.
-When a customer speaks their CVV over the phone, it is captured in the call audio and potentially in any call recording.
-If agents write the code down -- even temporarily -- it creates an additional point of exposure.
+When a customer reads their CVV aloud over the phone, the code is exposed in multiple ways:

 DTMF masking technology addresses this by allowing customers to enter their security code on their phone keypad instead of speaking it aloud.
 The tones are masked before reaching the agent, and the code is routed directly to the payment processor without being stored anywhere in the merchant's environment.